 looking up at the mount crichton summit

-It’s basically a choose your own adventure when you decide to turn up towards the summit (the summit is one of those in the photo above), things get steep.
+But it’s basically a choose your own adventure when you decide to turn up towards the summit (the summit is one of those in the photo above), things get steep.
 This is another reason it’s best tackled in good conditions.
-We popped out on the ridge a short walk from the peak which was marked with a cairn, and closely studied the topo map to make sure we were at Mount Creighton itself.
+Where we popped onto the ridge, you can see Lake Isobel.
+Success.

-You’ve had some great views throughout the hike, but enjoy the full panaroamic views, they’re glorious.
+You’ve had some great views throughout the hike, but enjoy the full panoramic views, they’re glorious.
 And you might want to pop down to Lake Isobel for a swim.
-We didn’t, next time.
+I haven’t done this after a few summits now…next time!

 ridgelines queenstown